OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 ## Characteristics of health care databases {#CharacteristicsOfDatabase}

 It is possible that what we found is the relationship between **prescription** of ACE inhibitor and angioedema rather than relationship between **use** of ACE inhibitor and angioedema.
 We’ve already discussed data quality in the previous chapter (\@ref(DataQuality)).
-The quality of the converted database into CDM cannot exceed the original database.
+The quality of the converted database into Common Data Model (CDM) cannot exceed the original database.
 Here we are addressing the characteristics of most healthcare utilization databases.
 Many databases used in OHDSI originated from administrative claims or electronic health records (EHR).
 Claims and EHR have different data capture processes, neither of which has research as a primary intention.
 Data elements from claims records are captured for the purpose of reimbursement, financial transactions between clinicians and payers whereby services provided to patients by providers are sufficiently justified to enable agreement on payments by the responsible parties.
 Data elements in EHR records are captured to support clinical care and administrative operations, and commonly only reflect the information that providers within a given health system feel are necessary to document the current service and provide necessary context for anticipated follow-up care within their health system, but may not represent a patient’s complete medical history and may not integrate data from across health systems.

 To generate reliable evidence from observational data, it is useful for a researcher to understand the journey that the data undergoes from the moment that a patient seeks care through the moment that the data reflecting that care are used in an analysis.
 As an example, "drug exposure" can be inferred from various sources of observational data, including prescriptions written by clinicians, pharmacy dispensing records, hospital procedural administrations, or patient self-reported medication history.
 The source of data can impact our level of confidence in the inference we draw about which patients did and did not use the drug, when and for how long.
 The data capture process can result in under-estimation of exposure, such as if free samples or over-the counter drugs are not recorded, or over-estimation of exposure, such as if a patient doesn’t fill the prescription written or doesn’t adherently consume the prescription dispensed.
 Understanding the potential biases in exposure and outcome ascertainment, and more ideally quantifying and adjusting for these measurement errors, can improve our confidence in the validity of the evidence we draw from the data we have available.